 Social Service Connections

-If there is an observed need in the home and the homeowner approves, volunteers can help to connect that person with individuals in the community who can help to address the need.
+If there is an observed need in the home and the homeowner approves, volunteers can connect him or her with individuals in the community who are able to address the specific need.

 Avoided Larger Repairs

-Repairs made early can help avoid larger, more costly repairs later.
-By some estimates, for every $1 dollar spent on preventative maintenance, there is a future avoided larger expenditure of $100 in repairs.
+Repairs made early help avoid larger, more costly repairs later.
+By some estimates, every $1 dollar spent on preventative maintenance, avoids a larger, future expenditure of $100 in repairs.